I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_spb_interface.md

 ## Members

-`CloseSpbResource`

-Closes a Simple Peripheral Bus (SPB) resource.
-All input parameters are supplied by the display miniport driver.

-Closing an open object handle causes that handle to become invalid.
-The system also decrements the handle count for the object and checks whether the object can be deleted.
-The system does not actually delete the object until all of the object's handles are closed and no referenced pointers remain.

-The driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh406257">CloseSpbResource</a> to close every handle that it has opened with <a href="https://msdn.microsoft.com/library/windows/hardware/hh451581">OpenSpbResource</a> as soon as the handle is no longer required.

-Callers of <a href="https://msdn.microsoft.com/library/windows/hardware/hh406257">CloseSpbResource</a> should not assume that this function automatically waits for all I/O to complete prior to returning.

-#### DeviceHandle

-A handle that represents a display adapter.
-The display miniport driver previously obtained this handle in the <b>DeviceHandle</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560942">DXGKRNL_INTERFACE</a> structure that was passed to the <a href="..\dispmprt\nc-dispmprt-dxgkddi_start_device.md">DxgkDdiStartDevice</a> function.

-#### SpbResource

-A pointer to an SPB resource that the display miniport driver opened using the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451581">OpenSpbResource</a> function.
+`Size`

+The size, in bytes, of this structure.

+`Version`

+The version number of the SPB interface.
+Version number constants are defined in Dispmprt.h (for example, DXGK_SPB_INTERFACE_VERSION_1).

 `Context`

 A pointer to a context that is provided by the display miniport driver.

+`InterfaceReference`

+A pointer to an interface reference function that is implemented by the display miniport driver.

 `InterfaceDereference`

 A pointer to an interface dereference function that is implemented by the display miniport driver.

-`InterfaceReference`

-A pointer to an interface reference function that is implemented by the display miniport driver.

 `OpenSpbResource`